-I developed scanner as a student for my BFA in Sculpture.
+I developed 360-degree, 3D scanner as a student for my BFA in Sculpture.
 Though at the time it was an eccentric capstone for a sculpture degree, I look back on this project as early exploration and play with concepts now core to my work: digital twins, computer-perception, the relationship between the solid world and a softer one.

 In 2011, digitally scanning objects and environments was challenging.
 The tools and pipelines didn't exist.
 Out of a desire to quickly scan interior environments, I developed a 360-degree laser scanner, built for under $30 with Arduino and Processing, and published as open-source.
 The scanner produced not-super-accurate but recognizable reconstructions of environments.
-This became an imagine-making tool for me for the next year and a half, as I explored as an artist the role of imagination in perceiving spaces.
+This became an image-making tool for me for the next year and a half, as I explored as an artist the role of imagination in perceiving spaces.

 Image made by plotting words from a text file in 3D space according to the spatial data acquired by the scanner.